Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Abstract

 \section{Abstract}

-Denote by $J_m$ the Jacobian variety of the hyperelliptic curve defined by the affine equation $y^2=x^m+1$ over $\Q$, where $m \geq 3$ is a fixed positive integer.
-We compute several interesting arithmetic invariants of $J_m$: its decomposition up to isogeny into simple abelian varieties, the minimal field $\Q(\End(J_m))$ over which its endomorphisms are defined, its connected monodromy field $\Q(\varepsilon_{J_m})$, and its Sato-Tate group.
-Currently, there is no general algorithm that computes these last two invariants.
-Furthermore, for large enough values of $m$, the abelian varieties $J_m$ provide non-trivial examples of high-dimensional phenomena, such as degeneracy and the non-triviality of the extension $\Q(\varepsilon_{J_m})/\Q(\End(J_m))$.
-Finally, we describe the Sato-Tate group of an abelian variety, generalizing existing results that apply only to non-degenerate varieties.
+Denote by $J_m$ the Jacobian variety of the hyperelliptic curve defined by the affine equation $y^2=x^m+1$ over $\mathbb{Q}$, where $m \geq 3$ is a fixed positive integer.
+We compute several interesting arithmetic invariants of $J_m$: its decomposition up to isogeny into simple abelian varieties, the minimal field $\mathbb{Q}(\operatorname{End}(J_m))$ over which its endomorphisms are defined, and its connected monodromy field $\mathbb{Q}(\varepsilon_{J_m})$.
+Currently, there is no general algorithm that computes the last invariant.
+For large enough values of $m$, the abelian varieties $J_m$ provide non-trivial examples of high-dimensional phenomena, such as degeneracy and the non-triviality of the extension $\mathbb{Q}(\varepsilon_{J_m})/\mathbb{Q}(\operatorname{End}(J_m))$.